 SA3.5.2 of the MSC Fisheries Certification - Requirements v2.0 states: 'If the primary species is a shark, the team shall score scoring issue (d)'.
-Since there are no shark species caught by the UoA for which management tools and measures are in place, the team did not score issue (d).
-No primary species are sharks, and there are no unwanted catches of main species.
+Since there are no species caught by the UoA for which management tools and measures are in place, and hence no primary species which are sharks, the team did not score issue (d).